kinecosystem/kin-core-docs/docs/faucet.md

 .
 ```
 * Edit the docker-compose.yaml file and update the "SEEDS_NUMBER" variable
-  You can also configure the rest of the variables if you wish to use a costume network.
+  You can also configure the rest of the variables if you wish to use a custom network.
 ```
 SEEDS_NUMBER - The number of seeds you are using